Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Methodology

 where $Y_{S}$ is the ground truth for source images and $P_S = f_{\theta}(X_S)^{(h, w, c)})$ is the segmentation output of source images.

 \textbf{Total loss.} During training, all models on three different levels are jointly trained in an end-to-end manner.
-The whole framework is optimized by integrating all the aforementioned loss functions:
+The whole framework is optimized by integrating all the loss functions:

-where $\lambda_{con}$ is the weight of consistency loss.
-Note that our model is insensitive to hyper-parameters in Eq. \ref{eq:6} and Eq. \ref{eq:10}, and we use the same weights and same hyper-parameters across all datasets and experiments.
-For example, we set the same $\beta = 0.75, \gamma = -5$ for Eq. \ref{eq:6} and we use the same adaptive schedule for the weight $\lambda_{con}$ as ~\cite{tranheden2020dacs} in all experiments.
+where $\lambda_{con}$ is the weight of consistency loss. , and we use the same adaptive schedule for the weight $\lambda_{con}$ as ~\cite{tranheden2020dacs} in all experiments.
+Algorithm \ref{algorithm 1} illustrates the CAMix algorithm of the whole end-to-end training process.